by Greg Bryant

 May 10, 2026

-A towering apartment building is erected in the middle of one-and-a-half story houses.
+A towering apartment building is erected in the middle of one-and-a-half and two-and-a-half story houses.
 Everyone in the apartment can look down into the house and garden of their neighbors.
 Obviously, this bothers everybody.
 The neighbors’ privacy is invaded, and the apartment dwellers are constantly accused of looking and spying.

 Nobody wants this.
 Nobody wanted this.
 So who made this bad densification happen?